EFFECTIVE EPI MANAGEMENT

 This is the trickiest part of managing EPI.

-• Most EPI dogs respond best to low-fiber (mis-named grain-free) With most dogs, but not all, commercial (over the counter) brand name grain-free foods with less than 4% fiber work as well or better than some of the prescription diets… unless there is EPI + a concurrent condition such as a food allergy/sensitivity, IBD, etc. However, not all EPI dogs respond equally well to all low fiber dog foods.
+- Most EPI dogs respond best to low-fiber (misnamed grain-free) With most dogs,but not all, commercial (over the counter) brand name grain-free foods with less than 4% fiber work as well or better than some of the prescription diets… unless there is EPI + another condition such as a food allergy/sensitivity, IBD, etc. However, not all EPI dogs respond equally well to all low fiber dog foods.
+Some EPI dogs actually do not do well unless there is fiber in the food.
 Finding the right food is trial and error.
 Some do better on very high-protein/low carb food, others do better with foods with a little grain.
 Some do best on home-made or raw.
 It all depends on the individual dog.

-• Feed smaller portions but more often when first trying to stabilize the dog.
-Feeding 3 to 4 small meals a day- -at least 2 hours apart to allow for digestion- -is suggested.
+- Feed smaller portions but more often when first trying to stabilize the dog.
+Feeding 3 to 4 small meals a day- -at least 2 to 4 hours apart to allow for digestion- -is suggested.
+Once the dog gains back most or all of its weight then you should be able to reduce the meals back to 1 or 2 a day.

-• If acid reflux/regurgitation is a problem, try adding 1 teaspoon of canned pure pumpkin to meals, or slippery elm loose powder, psyllium, or (omeprazole) Prilosec.
-Worst case scenario, use short-term steroids.
+- If acid reflux/regurgitation is a problem, try adding 1 teaspoon of canned pure pumpkin to meals, or slippery elm loose powder, psyllium, or (omeprazole) Prilosec.
 However, also check to see if a declining B12 level is the culprit.
 Always work with your vet when administering meds.

 SID (small intestinal dysbiosis) / SIBO & TREATMENT

-Because of the very nature of EPI (pre-diagnosis/treatment) undigested food/ bacterial imbalance/not enough different bacterial strains/ excessive fermentation … all this combined triggers SID/SIBO in all EPI dogs.
-Goal is to get SID under good management.
+Because of the very nature of EPI (pre-diagnosis/treatment) undigested food/ bacterial imbalance/not enough different bacterial strains/ fermentation … all this combined triggers SID/SIBO/Dysbiosis in all EPI dogs.
+Our goal is to get SID under good management since we do not know (yet) how to eradicate it.

 30 lbs – 1/8 tsp 60lb – 1/4 tsp